Managing ZooKeeper hosts

 config_spec.zookeeper.resources.disk_size: Storage size, in GB.

-You can get the cluster ID with the list of clusters in the folder.
+You can get the cluster ID from the list of clusters in your folder.
 Earlier, you already obtained the list of available host classes with their IDs.

 -